kgrid/kgrid-activator/docs/addingkos.md

  └── kgrid-activator-0.6.2.jar
 ```

-Once loaded into the shelf directory the KOs restart the Activator application by stopping and starting the activator.
-Check
+Once unzipped into the shelf directory the activator should auto-load the new knowledge objects.
-on the Activators heath using

 ``` http://localhost:8080/health ```